-When you're having a good time in the garden, it's natural to want to share the fun with your pets.
+It’s natural to want to share your gardening fun with your pets.
 Unfortunately, there are a lot of common garden plants that are poisonous to cats and dogs.
-If you have any of the following plants, vegetables or herbs growing in your garden, keep an eye on your pets when they're out there with you, especially if they're young—puppies and kittens (just like babies) love to put things in their mouths that they shouldn't!
+If you have any of the following plants, vegetables or herbs growing in your garden, keep an eye on your pets when they’re out there with you, especially if they’re young—puppies and kittens (just like babies) love to put things in their mouths that they shouldn’t!

 Common Garden Plants That Are Poisonous to Cats and Dogs

 Another common garden plant that is toxic to pets is rhubarb (Rheum rhaponticum).
 Rhubarb is so toxic to cats and dogs, in fact, that it can cause kidney failure, tremors and coma (although rarely death) if consumed in adequate amounts.
-Luckily, rhubarb stalks are safe but the leaves (which are bitter and unappetizing) are not, so pets rarely eat them in toxic quantities.
+Luckily, growing rhubarb doesn’t need to be on your naughty list: Although the leaves are toxic (as well as bitter and unappetizing), the stalks are safe.
+And, since the leaves taste so bad, pets rarely eat them in toxic quantities.

 Dianthus (Dianthus caryophyllus, also known as Pinks, Sweet William, Carnation and Wild Carnation) is another popular garden flower that is poisonous to both cats and dogs.
 Luckily, Dianthus is only mildly toxic and symptoms of ingestion are limited to gastrointestinal distress and mild dermatitis.